Rescuers faced a perilous battle against the forces of mother nature yesterday as a devastating storm hit the Westcountry, leaving three people dead.

 Strong winds and heavy rain battered Devon and Cornwall for almost 24 hours, threatening dozens of homes with flooding and leaving roads covered in debris and surface water.

 In Cornwall, a woman in her 60s was killed in the early hours when her home collapsed under the weight of a landslide thought to have been caused by a torrent of floodwater.

 The body of mother-of-two Susan Norman, who had tragically only returned home on Thursday evening, was recovered by specialist search teams from the wreckage of a building in Looe yesterday afternoon.

 The weather is also thought to have been a factor in a fatal rush-hour crash on the A39 in North Cornwall which claimed the life of a woman in her 40s and left another driver in hospital.

 The woman, who has not been named but is from the Bude area, was thrown from her car in the impact.
 She was found trapped under a 4x4 in what is thought to have been a head-on crash near Kilkhampton at 7.15am.

-The single vehicle accident happened at around 5.50pm yesterday near Endsleigh Garden Centre, Ivybridge, on the Plymouth-bound carriageway, police said.
+A passenger died in a crash on the A38 in Devon during the severe weather.The single vehicle accident happened at around 5.50pm yesterday near Endsleigh Garden Centre, Ivybridge, on the Plymouth-bound carriageway, police said.